 Returning to work and study requests

 Use this form to request education support services for school aged icare Lifetime Care participants.
 The school can submit a request for additional education services by completing this form.
-Refer to our Guide for Completing the Education Support Request.
+Refer to our Guide for completing the education support request (PDF, 0.1 MB).

 All requests for tutoring should be included in an Education Support Request.
-Refer to our Guidance Note – Requests for tutoring for students with a brain injury.
+Refer to our Guidance Note – Requests for tutoring for students with a brain injury (PDF, 0.1 MB).

 Work Options Plan